adamearle/AniMix-Popout-Editor-Windows/README.md

-# AniMix Popout Area Windows
+# AniMix Popout Editor Windows
-The addon is about users having more options for how they want to work with Blender ui
+The addon is about users having more options for how they want to work with Blenders ui

 ***
 ### AniMix Hybrid Animation Addon.